zehlchen/devzehl/content/index.md

 I'm so delighted that you've taken the time to visit me on the Great Network.
 You have discovered **My Little Demon**, my personal playground in the cloud.
-This site functions as a bridge between the idle rantings of my fingers on the keyboard and a place where I can give my take on subjects ranging from my perspective as a part-time skeptic to the delusional rants of a paranoid former pirate and cybercriminal. *Don't worry, I've been on the wagon for some time now.*
+This site functions as a bridge between the idle rantings of my fingers on the keyboard and a place where I can give my take on subjects ranging from my perspective as a part-time skeptic to the delusional rants of a paranoid former pirate and script-kiddie. *Don't worry, I've been on the wagon for some time now.*

 **I have created this establishment as a safe haven for bits of all parity, one and zero alike!**